trueclean-energy/natural-db/README.md

 # Building an AI Personal Assistant with Supabase: Persistent Memory & Autonomous Intelligence

-While Large Language Models understand natural language, they don't generally maintain structured data across conversations.
-The system outlined in this post helps you do just that.
-And we'll use it to build an evolving AI assistant that can maintain precise, queryable records over time.
+Large Language Models excel at turning raw text into structured data, though they struggle to retrieve that structured data accurately across long sessions.
+In this post we'll use this strength and combine it with a Postgres database, along with a few other tools, to create a personalised Assistant with a long term memory.

-At a high level, the system's flexibility is created by combining these core primitives: An LLM owned database schema through an execute_sql tool, scheduled tasks for autonomy, web searches for real-time information, and MCP integrations for extended actions to may integrate with external tools.
+At a high level, the system's flexibility is created by combining these core building blocks: An LLM owned database schema through an execute_sql tool, scheduled tasks for autonomy, web searches for real-time information, and MCP integrations for extended actions to may integrate with external tools.

 See it at work in the video below.